 Ms. Phillips arrived at Saint Mary’s in 2011.
-She is the Director of College Counseling and lives on campus as a member of the residential faculty.
-After graduating from Wyoming Seminary, an independent day/boarding high school, she studied philosophy and political science at Saint Michael’s College in Burlington, Vermont, earning her B.A. in 2001.
+She is the director of college counseling, a member of the Academic Leadership Team, and serves as a faculty representative on the student-run Judicial Board.
+After graduating from an independent day/boarding high school in Pennsylvania, she studied philosophy and political science at Saint Michael’s College in Burlington, Vermont, earning her B.A. in 2001.
 In 2008, she earned her Master’s in Education at the University of Vermont.
-Ms. Phillips was drawn to Saint Michael’s for the amazing college town of Burlington, but also for the Division II field hockey program where she was a senior captain, 2nd team All-American, and lead the team to its first appearance in the NCAA D-II final four.
-She worked in college admissions for eight years (2001-2009) at both of her alma mater’s before moving to the other side of the desk as a college counselor at a Williston Northampton, a boarding school in Massachusetts, where she was also dorm head, academic testing coordinator, and field hockey and ice hockey coach.
+Ms. Phillips worked in college admissions for eight years (2001-2009) at both of her alma maters before moving to the other side of the desk as a college counselor at a boarding school in Massachusetts, where she was also dorm head, academic testing coordinator, and field hockey and ice hockey coach.

 Ms. Phillips is passionate about the ever-evolving field of college admissions and enjoys working with students and families as they navigate the college search and application processes.
 She is a member of the National Association for College Admission Counseling (NACAC), the Southern Association for College Admission Counseling (SACAC), the Association for College Counseling at Independent Schools (ACCIS), and enjoys regional involvement with professional organizations, including the Raleigh National College Fair Committee.
-She is currently completing a Graduate Certificate in Counselor Education at North Carolina State University.
+She recently completed a Graduate Certificate in Counselor Education at North Carolina State University in 2019.

-At Saint Mary’s, Ms. Phillips is a member of the Academic Leadership Team and serves as a faculty representative on the Judicial Board.
-She is a member of the Penick Dorm Staff and lives on campus with her daughter and cavalier King Charles spaniel.
-When she has free time, she can be found spending it with her daughter, training for her next half marathon, or drinking coffee.
+When she has free time, Ms. Phillips can be found spending it with her daughter, Coraline, training for her next half marathon, or drinking coffee.
 You can find her office in Lower Smedes.

-Ms. Lee is very excited to join Saint Mary’s as a college counselor after having experienced all the school has to offer from a parent’s perspective.
-After receiving her Graduate Certificate in College Counseling from UCLA, she worked in college counseling at another independent school in Raleigh for several years.
+Ms. Lee joined Saint Mary’s as a college counselor in 2018 after having experienced all the school has to offer from a parent’s perspective (her daughter is a 2017 graduate).
+After receiving her graduate certificate in college counseling from UCLA, she worked in college counseling at another independent school in Raleigh for several years.
 She completed her undergraduate studies in psychology at Davidson College, an MBA at Duke University, and has held various positions in corporate banking, brand marketing, and project management with different organizations.
-Her educational journey—from a small liberal arts college to a mid-sized research university and a large research institution’s online program—has been pivotal in her life.
-So, bringing learned, transferable skills from her corporate experiences to the education field has felt like coming home.
+Her educational journey—from a small liberal arts college to a mid-sized research university and a large research institution—has been pivotal in her life.
+So, bringing her corporate skills and experiences to the education field has felt like coming home.

-When she’s not thinking, reading, or talking about education and the college process, Ms. Lee enjoys watching her son play soccer, Face-Timing with her daughter (Saint Mary's Class of 2017), and imagining life as an empty-nester with her husband.
+When she’s not thinking, reading, or talking about education and the college process, Ms. Lee enjoys Face-Timing with her daughter and son (both now settled into college life), and embarking on new empty-nester hobbies like paddle-boarding with her husband.
 In addition, she can be found working out and trying to practice mindfulness in her life.
 You can find her office in Lower Smedes.